 To open a Peek Definition window

-You can peek a definition by choosing Peek Definition from the context menu for a member that you want to explore.
-In Visual Studio 2017 version 15.4 and later, if the option is enabled, you can also peek a definition using the mouse by pressing Ctrl (or another modifier) and clicking the member name.
-Or, from the keyboard, press Alt + F12.
+You can peek a definition by choosing Peek Definition from the context menu for a type or member that you want to explore.
+In Visual Studio 2017 version 15.4 and later, if the option is enabled, you can also peek a definition using the mouse, by pressing Ctrl (or another modifier) and clicking the member name.
+Or, from the keyboard, press Alt+F12.

 This illustration shows the Peek Definition window for a method that's named